 • Try to implement a bedtime routine to help you get a minimum of 8 hours sleep.

-• Stay connected to the people who care about you, whether it is your mob, family, friends or community.
+• Stay connected to the people who care about you, whether it is your mob, family, friends, a teacher or community.

 • Engage in mindful practices or hobbies you enjoy, such as meditating, painting, dancing etc.